Custom Bottled Water Label Design: File Specs, QR Codes, and Design Tips

 If you do not have a designer on staff, that is fine.
 Our design team will create a custom label for you at no extra charge based on your logo and brand guidelines.
 Send us your logo, tell us what you want, and we will put together a proof for your review.

 Most businesses go through one or two rounds of revisions before approving the final design.
-The whole process typically takes a few business days.
-Once the label is approved, it is saved on file for reorders, so future orders ship faster.
+Once the label is approved, it is saved on file for reorders, so future orders ship faster and there is no setup work to repeat.